 If we wake up and sleep simultaneously, maintaining the cycle of circadian rhythm, the sleep quality is improved tenfold, and we are more likely to wake up refreshed.

-Melatonin can help in going off to sleep, but there is no proof that it improves the overall quality of sleep.
+Melatonin can help when one wants to sleep, but there is no proof that it improves the overall quality of sleep.
 Melatonin does not have many negative side effects.

 Sermorelin is a peptide.
 It occurs naturally within the body.
 However, with age, it begins to phase out and is produced less.